 - Lower divorce costs: The cost of a contentious divorce can escalate into the tens of thousands very quickly.
 A prenuptial agreement that defines the distribution of assets and debts can decrease the number of issues to address in litigation.

-- Lower probate costs: A prenuptial agreement can also address the distribution of property in the event one of the parties dies prematurely which can be particularly beneficial if the parties are concerned in protecting the interests of children from a previous relationship.
+- Lower probate costs: A prenuptial agreement can also address the distribution of property in the event one of the parties dies prematurely, which can be particularly beneficial if the parties are concerned about protecting the interests of children from a previous relationship.